mplachkova/WritingPortfolio/UserGuide.md

 ## License

-PortableApps is distributed as Free/Open Source (GPL, some MIT, some CC images, trademarks, and trade dress not included).
+According to the official website, "Free/Open Source (GPL, some MIT, some CC images, trademarks, and trade dress not included)".

 >**Note**:<br>*Some of the published applications may have different license agreements or restrictions specified on each application's page.*